nachoto/gettingandcleaningdata_project/README.md

 This repository contains the description of the scripts used to complete the programming assigment for the GETTING AND CLEANING DATA course.
 The scrips are:
-* Item downwoad_files.R: This script downloads the .zip file
+* Item download_files.R: This script downloads the .zip file
 * Item run_analysis.R: This script process the files in the .zip file to produce the desired output.

 The assumption is that the file with the measures has been downloaded and uncompressed.